Neph1llim/CPP-Searching-and-Sorting-Algorithms/README.md

 # CPP-Searching-and-Sorting-Algorithms
-This is a programming project I am currently working on regarding Search and Sorting Algorithms, Mostly self-taught and does not use AI.
+This is a C++ programming project I am currently working on regarding Search and Sorting Algorithms, Mostly self-taught and does not use AI.
 I find illustrations and demos and then figure out the code myself.

 ---